afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 - .employees[].name selects all name fields under the employees array.
 This script will output the employee names one per line.

+#### 166. What is Virtualization?
+**Answer.** Virtualization is the process of creating multiple virtual machines (VMs) on a single physical server using a hypervisor.
+Each VM runs its own OS and applications independently, sharing the host’s CPU, memory, and storage.

+✅ Examples: VMware, Hyper-V, VirtualBox

+✅ Benefits: Better resource utilization, cost savings, easy backup, and environment isolation.

 51. How do you set environment variables?
 52. What is the `PATH` variable?